The data behind accelerating change

 TAKEAWAY: Frontier systems are converging toward or beyond human baselines on many tasks.

 An analysis of the history of technology shows that technological change is exponential, contrary to the common-sense 'intuitive linear' view.
-So we won't experience 100 years of progress in the 21st century — it will be more like 20,000 years of progress.RAY KURZWEILTHE SINGULARITY IS NEAR (2005)
+So we won't experience 100 years of progress in the 21st century.
+It will be more like 20,000 years of progress.RAY KURZWEILTHE SINGULARITY IS NEAR (2005)